Planning the Best Chatbot - Five Steps Before Building

 The five pillars of planning the best chatbot

-The concept for your chatbot comes from the reason you are building it.
+The concept behind your chatbot is the reason you are building it.
 It is what gets you excited about this project.

-It is, as you can see, an extremely important first step of the process and you will need to define your concept well - especially if you are planning on outsourcing your chatbot build.
+It is, as you can see, an extremely important first step of the process.
+A well-defined concept will help guide the project to success.

 To help you define your chatbot concept, answer these questions:

-- Does my chatbot solve an issue?
+- Does our chatbot solve an issue?
 If so, what is it?

-- What is the number one reason my chatbot will exist?
+- What is the number one reason for our chatbot to exist?